codemod-com/docs/docs/cli/advanced-usage.md

 The `learn` command can be used to send the diff of the latest edited file to Codemod Studio and have it automatically build an explainable and debuggable codemod.

-After running this command, if any git diff exists, Intuita will use the diff as before/after snippets in [Codemod Studio](https://codemod.studio).
+After running this command, if any git diff exists, the Codemod.com will use the diff as before/after snippets in [Codemod Studio](https://codemod.studio).
 This command uses the following format:

 ```bash
 intuita learn